Bates students study in countries as distinct as Australia and Vietnam, Chile and China, and Ireland and Israel.

 4. Participants must be four year students and in residence their sophomore year to participate on the Junior Year Abroad Program.

 Explanation: Study Abroad is not intended to provide a means of obtaining a Bates degree without attending the college and benefiting from on-campus guidance and course work during sophomore year.
+Students are limited to a maximum of one year (two semesters) of study abroad.

 5. Participants must have a 2.50 grade point average at the time of application.